besartelezi/challenge-pokemon-php/README.md

 ## To-Do or not To-Do?
 That's not even a good question of course I have to do it!
 For now, these are some small tasks that I want to achieve:
 * Add a function that will do something small when the Search Pokémon button is clicked.
+* Get the user input when the button is clicked.
 * Fetch the PokéAPI and get data of one specific Pokémon.

 I will mainly focus on the button.
 I also really want to know what the best way is to write code in PHP.
 Can I separate the HTML and the PHP completely from each other?
 Or do I need to mix both languages together?
 Find out next time on the new episode of Besart PHP Z!

+###### Editor's note: I do have to mix both languages together.
+I figured that out the hard way, but I figured it out nonetheless!